DR Congo: At least one dead in latest anti-Kabila protests

 Though led by church-affiliated activists, the protests have been supported by Congolese civil society groups, who fear Kabila is trying to "establish a dictatorship" in the country.

-DRC "is going through a particularly turbulent time in its history", the Civil Society Action Collective, a coalition of civil society groups, said in a statement before Sunday's march.
+Congo "is going through a particularly turbulent time in its history", the Civil Society Action Collective, a coalition of civil society groups, said in a statement before Sunday's march.

 "The power in place persists by executing a scorched-earth strategy to keep itself in power," the coalition said.

-One of the main organising groups also wrote in a statement ahead of the protests that, "our people no longer believe in the political will of our current leaders to ensure a peaceful transition of power", Reuters reported.
+One of the main organising groups also wrote in a statement before the protests that "our people no longer believe in the political will of our current leaders to ensure a peaceful transition of power," Reuters reported.